faaabi93/mooc/README.md

 | [Part 5](https://java-programming.mooc.fi/part-5) | Learning OOP, Overloading (functions/constructors), primitive & reference variables |
 | [Part 6](https://java-programming.mooc.fi/part-6) | Objects in lists / lists as part of objects, Separating UI & logic, Testing Intro, complex programs |
 | [Part 7](https://java-programming.mooc.fi/part-7) | Programming paradigms, Algorithms, Larger Programming Exercises |

 ## Notes
 Sometimes the exercises only contained a single file.
 For better readability I copied the files into an directory containing all the files of the respective parts.
 This is the reason IDEs show errors, when "running" a file.

+Also: Sometimes, when I got stuck while completing my exercises, I looked up other people's solutions.
+Thats why you are here, maybe.

+But the point in doing the MOOC is the learning itsself.
+If you only care about a certificate, then go ahead and copy my solutions to hand them in.
+But you won't learn a bit by doing so.
+The part that lets you learn things is the struggling and thinking.
+Not only while programming, but also in life.